 - controlling debt and budgeting

 - affordable loans

-If you are struggling to cope and need to talk to someone now, you can call:
+If you’re struggling to cope and need to talk to someone now, go to Need urgent help?

 Tools and apps

 Step Change free online debt tool can help you create a budget and action plan while accessing free debt advice.

 Leeds City Council has produced a website called Leeds MIC (Money Information Centre) which helps people in Leeds with money problems.

 Find out how to take control of your debt.